HL7/davinci-pas/fsh/ig-data/input/pagecontent/regulations.md

 The following entities are affected by the HIPAA administration simplification requirements:
 * All health plans, including Medicaid, Medicare, and commercial plans
-* Providers that transmit or store health information electronically
+* Healthcare Providers who choose to transmit any information in an electronic form in connection with a transaction for which HHS has adopted a standard
 * Healthcare clearinghouses

 ### General Summary of Requirements